Up to 60% off sofas & mattresses — limited‑time deals.

 • Height: 14"

-• Comfort layers: MicroTec gel memory foam with ventilating holes; GelLux engineered latex foam with channel venting
+• Comfort layers: MicroTec gel memory foam with ventilating holes; GelLux engineered latex with channel venting

 • Certifications: CertiPUR-US foams